By

 How to Pay Using Lumanu

-Brands like Lumanu fill the gap for companies that want to get involved in the gig economy.
+Brands like Lumanu fill the gap for companies partnersing with freelancers.

-The system handles everything revolving around partner payments, from accounting and bookkeeping to onboarding, tax form collection, and even working capital.
+The system handles everything revolving around partner payments, from accounting and bookkeeping to onboarding to tax compliance.
 Easily pay contractors outside of the United States at mid-market exchange rates, and give them immediate access to funds using EarlyPay.

 Unlike other P2P apps, Lumanu is the only creator economy startup that was built for brands who are paying 1099 and independent contractors at scale, and Lumanu’s terms of service reflect that.
 There are no fees for 1099 contractors who are accepting payments.